About

 – Kurt Vonnegut Jr., here

-I’m an occasional songwriter who records his own demos.
-Basically I just like the process of making up a song, and then trying to get it to sound as good as I can, at home, whenever time allows.
+Hi!
+I’m a Canadian called Frank who was born in Hungary in 1955.
+I’m also an occasional songwriter who records his own demos at home.
+I really enjoy the process of making up a song and then arranging and recording it, whenever time allows, just gradually trying to get it to sound as good as I can.

 Playing music, writing songs, and recording them is a tremendous amount of fun, which is a good enough reason for anyone to do it, if you’re so inclined.
 You certainly don’t have to be in the music business to make music.
 You don’t even have to be a musician, for that matter.